RaySxySun/RaySxySun.github.io/_posts/2016-03-19-Writing-Collection.md

 31|come in the way of|her gender should not come in the way of her goal.||

+# 21 Same culture

-# 21 Nowadays the differences between countries are becoming less evident because we see the same TV shows, advertisements, fashion and follow the same brands.
+> Nowadays the differences between countries are becoming less evident because we see the same TV shows, advertisements, fashion and follow the same brands.
 To what extent the advantages of this trend outweigh its disadvantages?

 - We are now living in a global village where geographical barriers have become insignificant.
 All over the world, people wear the same kind of clothes, eat the same foods and watch the same films.
 In my opinion, this trend has made life easier for us all.